What do we all have in common when it comes to career planning?

 As it turns out, an hour was not enough, but the insight gathered was quite enlightening already.
 We certainly found out that the challenges linked to career planning are not unique to each organisation.

 Most businesses know the theory: individuals taking charge of their own career plans based on a good level of self-awareness, managers removing barriers to entry and connecting employees with opportunities for growth, organisations backing the process by ensuring those opportunities are made available.
 But in reality, this three-pronged approach is rarely perfect and needs a little nudging on one side or the other.
 And that’s where great HR professionals like the ones we had the pleasure of hosting can make a huge difference.

 Once again we’d like to thank everyone who participated in our roundtable discussion and we simply can’t wait to hear more about the Career Pathways project roll out at Kings College London.
 So we’ll make sure we get Lorraine back in the virtual room to discuss the next phase once it has been delivered.
 Now that’s an incentive to watch this space.

 In the meantime, if you’d like to learn more about how to support employees with career planning, we have just released a whitepaper full of tips and practical exercises to get you started.
-Click here to download it now [Insert link].
+Click here to download the career planning whitepaper now.
 And we also have a series of webinars and What’s App courses on the topic.
 Because we really are passionate about connecting people with purpose.